 A Look Back at the GC-CD Challenge

 For its 9th edition, the Civil Engineering – Sustainable Construction Challenge was held at the IUT in Nîmes from June 10 to 12: 31 student teams from IUTs across France enjoyed a friendly and engaging experience during this competition, which focused on two themes: Building and Public Works.
-190 students, faculty members, and professionals, as well as all students from the GCCD department, attended the candidates’ presentations.
+A total of 190 students, faculty members, and professionals, as well as all students from the GCCD department, attended the contestants’ presentations.

 Organized by Caroline Denhez and the teams in the Civil Engineering Department she heads, the event took place under bright sunshine, giving participants the opportunity to explore the city of Nîmes in a warm and welcoming atmosphere.
 The students worked on two projects prepared by Éric Pradier, a faculty member in the department:

-- Topic No. 1 (Architecture): Design and digital modeling of a development project for the Nîmes University Institute of Technology
+- Topic No. 1 (Architecture): Design and Digital Modeling of a Development Project for the Nîmes University Institute of Technology (IUT)

-- Topic No. 2 (Civil Engineering): Incorporation of site-generated or reused materials into a building project
+- Topic No. 2 (Civil Engineering): Incorporation of site-source or reused materials into a building project

-The first day began with an energetic welcome, featuring participation in preliminary activities followed by sports and recreational events.
-The projects were presented to the public in the IUT’s Halle Béton on Wednesday, June 11, throughout the morning, and the afternoon was devoted to workshops exploring the construction of rammed earth walls, straw bale walls, and low-carbon concrete, as well as a workshop on augmented reality to compare the completed projects with real-world conditions.
+The first day featured an energetic welcome, with participants taking part in preliminary activities followed by sports and recreational events.
+The projects were presented to the public in the IUT’s Halle Béton on Wednesday, June 11, throughout the morning, and the afternoon was devoted to hands-on workshops exploring the construction of rammed earth walls, straw bale walls, and low-carbon concrete, as well as a workshop on augmented reality to compare the completed projects with real-world conditions.

 The day ended on a high note with a gala evening at the Musée de la Romanité, attended by Philippe Augé, president of the University of Montpellier.

-On Thursday, June 12, the judges deliberated, and several awards were presented to recognize the quality of the submitted works.
+On Thursday, June 12, the juries deliberated, and several awards were presented to recognize the quality of the submitted works.

 Professional jury or jury of finalists: 6 teams in the running